- Gwinnett County School District

 The Teacher will…

-- model comparative thinking with students demonstrating how to make clear connections by identifying similarities and differences that lead to deeper understanding of the AKS.
+• model comparative thinking with students demonstrating how to make clear connections by identifying similarities & differences that lead to deeper understanding of the AKS.

-- engage students in activities that require comparison, classification, creating analogies, and/or creating metaphors.
+• engage students in activities that require comparison, classification, contrasting, creating, analogies, and/or creating metaphors.

-- create analogies and metaphors to develop comparative thinking.
+• create analogies & metaphors to develop comparative thinking.

 Model Lessons